micmejia/bible-dump/NKJV/Job/Job 36.md

 He does not withdraw His eyes from the righteous; But _they are_ on the throne with kings, For He has seated them forever, And they are exalted.

 ###### 8
-And if _they are_ bound in [^b]fetters, Held in the cords of affliction,
+And if _they are_ bound in fetters, Held in the cords of affliction,

 ###### 9
-Then He tells them their work and their transgressions-- That they have acted [^c]defiantly.
+Then He tells them their work and their transgressions-- That they have acted defiantly.

 ###### 10
-He also opens their ear to [^d]instruction, And commands that they turn from iniquity.
+He also opens their ear to instruction, And commands that they turn from iniquity.

 ###### 11
 If they obey and serve _Him,_ They shall spend their days in prosperity, And their years in pleasures.

 ###### 12
-But if they do not obey, They shall perish by the sword, And they shall die [^e]without knowledge.
+But if they do not obey, They shall perish by the sword, And they shall die without knowledge.

 ###### 13
 "But the hypocrites in heart store up wrath; They do not cry for help when He binds them.

 ###### 14
-They[^f] die in youth, And their life _ends_ among the [^g]perverted persons.
+They die in youth, And their life _ends_ among the perverted persons.

 ###### 15
 He delivers the poor in their affliction, And opens their ears in oppression.